Coirt/Bark/README.md

 You can find more information in the [Wiki](https://github.com/Coirt/Bark/wiki)

 --------

-I like to read 'expensive' programming books so donations would be much appreciated, so if you would like contribute to developement you can do so by making a donation [here](https://www.paypal.me/philgolden)
+If you would like contribute to development a donation would be very much appreciated, you can do so [here](https://www.paypal.me/philgolden)